 Keep in mind that Focus Efficiency is key to gaining the maximum amount of profits.
 For every 10000 Focus Cost Efficiency you can craft/refine double the normal amount!

 So you can see the power that Focus Points have on the market, and why many people can sell things for such a low cost even if, from the outside, it appears they are losing money.

 Don't worry too much about running out of Focus Points to begin with.
-After specializing in your choice of profession you will start to use less and less.
+After specializing in your choice of profession, you will start to use them less and less.

 Focus Point Poll

 © 2018 Charles

 Charles (author) on November 21, 2018:

 Carrots or bust.
 Hopefully they don't add rabbits to the game lol